 After first opening of foil pouch: 6 months.

-Store in a dry place at a temperature not exceeding 25°C. Use of the protective cover of the Easyhaler inhaler is recommended once the laminate foil has been opened.
+Store in a dry place at a temperature not exceeding 25°C.

 The multidose powder inhaler (Easyhaler) consists of seven plastic parts and a stainless steel spring.